the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-1.md

 -	Do not directly conflict with another CGIP currently up for vote or CGIP previously approved by The Creator’s Galaxy DAO;
 -	Do not otherwise violate The Creator’s Galaxy Foundation’s bylaws or articles, any statutory requirements of Cayman Islands laws or the laws or regulations of any other applicable jurisdiction;

 If the CGIP Draft is approved by the Stewards Council, they or a CGIP Editor will move it to Phase 4.
-This is done by creating an instance on The Creator’s Galaxy voting website (vote.creatorsgalaxy.com), and as outlined in Phase 4 below.
+This is done by creating an instance on The Creator’s Galaxy voting [website (https://vote.creatorsgalaxyfoundation.com/)](https://vote.creatorsgalaxyfoundation.com/), and as outlined in Phase 4 below.

 If the proposal fails to meet the Stewards Council requirements, they will move the proposal back to Phase 2 with comments as to why it failed to pass beyond this phase.